Our recruitment process

 The first stage of our process is a short application form.
 You’ll be asked to share details of your undergraduate degree and any further vocational education, your life history, and information as part of the Rare Contextualised Recruitment System, which allows us to understand the context in which your experiences have been gained and enables us to identify top candidates from the widest pool possible.

-Shortly after the close of the application window, everyone who has applied and is eligible to complete a training contract will be invited to complete our blended high potential assessment, which consists of an online assessment and a pre-recorded video interview.
+Shortly after the close of the application window, everyone who has applied and is eligible to complete a training contract will be invited to complete our online high potential assessment.

-Click here to try our practice test – this will give you an idea of how the online assessment questions and video interview works.
+Click here to try our practice test – this will give you an idea of how the online assessment works.

-If you’ve been successful in the blended high potential assessment stage, you’ll be invited to attend a virtual assessment day.
+If you’ve been successful in the high potential assessment stage, you’ll be invited to attend an assessment day.
 This will involve a commercial understanding task and some short interviews, as well as giving you the opportunity to hear from a variety of people at WBD and ask them any questions you may have about the firm.

 Our placement weeks form part of our recruitment process.
 Our hybrid placement weeks give you a great insight into our business as well as the responsibility and quality of work that is given to our trainees.